 Outside Coursework In addition to seven credits taken in District 204 each year, students may take outside coursework for graduation requirements and electives.
 Prior approval from the student’s high school guidance department is required for all coursework in the following categories: correspondence, online, or summer courses.
 A maximum of 2.0 credits of outside coursework will be accepted during four years in high school.
 Grades earned in pre-approved courses taken outside of the district will be noted on the student’s transcript and be included in the GPA.
 These courses will not be eligible for honors weighting, even if they are designated as honors or AP courses.

-Please note: Indian Prairie Summer School and College of DuPage High School Summer School coursework is not included in the 2.0 credit limit.
+Please note: Indian Prairie Summer School coursework is not included in the 2.0 credit limit.

 Weighted Grades Indian Prairie School District weights the grades earned in certain high school classes.
 Grades from the following courses are given 1.0 extra weight: